 We also consider graphs of unbounded degree, seeking correspondingly unbounded robustness parameters.
-We again demonstrate that such graphs (of linear degree) exist (in abundance), and give an explicit construction.
-This turns out to require very different tools, and the definition and constructions of new pseudo-random objects.
-Specifically, we show that the construction of such graphs reduces to the construction of non-malleable two-source extractors with very weak parameters but with an additional natural feature.
-Next, we reduce the construction of such non-malleable two-source extractors to the construction of "relocation-detecting" codes.
-Loosely speaking, in such code permuting arbitrarily the coordinates of a random codeword yields a string that is far any other codeword.
-We conclude by showing how to construct relocation-detecting codes (of various types, including ones with constant rate).
+We again demonstrate that such graphs (of linear degree) exist (in abundance), and that they can be constructed efficiently, in a strong sense.
+This turns out to require very different tools.
+Specifically, we show that the construction of such graphs reduces to the construction of non-malleable two-source extractors with very weak parameters but with some additional natural features.
+We actually show two reductions, one simpler than the other but yielding a less efficient construction when combined with the known constructions of extractors.

 We demonstrate that robustly self-ordered bounded-degree graphs are useful towards obtaining lower bounds on the query complexity of testing graph properties both in the bounded-degree and the dense graph models.
 Indeed, their robustness offers efficient, local and distance preserving reductions from testing problems on ordered structures (like sequences) to the unordered (effectively unlabeled) graphs.
-One of the results that we obtain, via such a reduction, is a subexponential separation between the complexities of testing and tolerant testing of graph properties in the bounded-degree graph model.
+One of the results that we obtain, via such a reduction, is a subexponential separation between the query complexities of testing and tolerant testing of graph properties in the bounded-degree graph model.